 Once you’ve found the right sized pot, flip it over and check to see if it has drainage holes.
 Tomatoes need excellent drainage and if the pot has just a single drainage hole, you’ll need to add more.
 This is easy to do with a drill if the pot is made from plastic or wood, harder if it’s a ceramic pot.
 For that reason, I tend to grow my container tomatoes in plastic pots or fabric planters.
 Fabric pots are free-draining and don’t need drainage holes.
 Many companies also offer planters with attached trellises for easy set-up and an instant tomato garden.

 Tomatoes appreciate a well-drained soil but also grow best when given plenty of organic matter.
 To keep container-grown tomatoes happy, I fill my pots with a 50-50 mixture of a high-quality potting mix like Pro-Mix Vegetable and Herb and compost.
 Or, can just use a compost-rich planting medium like FoxFarm Ocean Forest Potting Soil.

 3) Plant the seedlings deeply

 Tomato plants have the lovely ability to form roots all along their stems.
-Planting the seedlings deeply encourages strong, deep-rooted plants.
-I bury the plants half deep in the potting mix, removing any leaves that would be under the soil.
+Planting each tomato seedling deeply encourages strong, deep-rooted plants.
+I bury the seedlings half deep in the potting mix, removing any leaves that would be under the soil.